neilernst/ResearchSkillsUVic/resources/epistemology/epistemology.md

 * Describe different key developments in epistemology
 * Relate phil. of science to your research

+---
 ## Part 1
+- Hamming
+- Heilmeyer
 - finish elevator pitch and do small group presentations/ice breaker
+  - in groups of 4: pitch one another; critique each pitch for
+    - understandability
+    - excitingness
+    - technical challenge

 ## Part 2
 - research paradigms from Easterbrook
 	- Is CS an empirical science?
 A physical science?
 A social science?
 What Faculty should we live in?
 	- What is the role of theory in CS?

 ## Part 3
 - the onion model exercise (breakouts)
 	- Neil's research in the onion